-ACPA adheres to the state of Ohio's graduation requirements and encourages students to complete the requirements necessary for an honor's diploma (see attached documents).
-Additionally, students are required to take a Math, Science, Social Studies and English course each year they are enrolled in ACPA.
-Students are also required to take a foreign language course during their Freshman and Sophomore years, and to continue with either a third year of the same language or two more years of a different language.
+ACPA adheres to the state of Ohio's graduation requirements and strongly encourages students to complete the requirements necessary for an honor's diploma.
+Students are required to take a Math and English course each year they are enrolled in ACPA, as well as a fourth credit of Social Studies or Science.
+Students are also required to take a foreign language course during their freshman and sophomore years, and to continue with either a third year of the same language or two more years of a different language.
 Students are also required to take at least one arts class each year.
 Rare exceptions to the ACPA Course of Study requirements will be made on a case by case basis only, and require a meeting with administration.
-Additionally, all students are required to take a minimum of 5 classes at ACPA.
-Any exceptions must be approved by your school counselor and an administrator.
+Additionally, all students are required to take a minimum of 5 classes at ACPA each semester.
+Your school counselor and an administrator must approve any exceptions.